Attendance at Classes

 - Are considered for Warning when either the semester, cumulative or major GPA is below a 2.00.

-- Are considered for Probation or for Dismissal from the Major when the cumulative GPA is between and including 1.70 to 1.89.
+- Are considered for Academic Notice or for Dismissal from the Major when the cumulative GPA is between and including 1.70 to 1.89.

 - Are considered for Academic Dismissal when the cumulative GPA is a 1.69 or below and has been on probation for at least one semester.